Find everything you need below to jump start a successful cookie season!

 Cookie Quick Tips

-How the Cookie Crumbles (this downloadable PDF explains how cookie money is used.)
+How the Cookie Crumbles (this downloadable DOC explains how cookie money is used.)

-How Many Cookies Fit in a Car (this downloadable PDF provides a breakdown of how many cookie cases will fit in various vehicle types.)
+How Many Cookies Fit in a Car (this downloadable DOC provides a breakdown of how many cookie cases will fit in various vehicle types.)

 eBudde: is a website provided by Little Brownie Bakers to manage your troop’s cookie program.
 This is where you order your cookies and incentives, choose your booth sites and keep track of your banking and deposits.